QubitPi/leadership-blogs/src/content/posts/architect/index.md

 return on investment (ROI) to those who are footing the bill.
 This often means squeezing in more functionality that may not be "perfect", but is, in fact, good enough at a cost that enables enough money to be made and in a time frame to meet market needs.
 Often competing products are being developed, and the organization needs to be first to market to gain the market leadership position that will enable it to charge a premium price for its product.
+Those factors on humans interactions include:

 - _Balancing relationships and correctness_